 Stoke-on-Trent

 § This page gives an overview of the Stoke-on-Trent local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stoke-on-Trent, in Staffordshire, is known as “The Potteries,” reflecting its world-famous ceramics industry.
 The city is made up of several towns including Hanley, Burslem, and Longton, each with its own identity.
 Attractions include the Potteries Museum and Art Gallery, Gladstone Pottery Museum, and canals lined with historic pottery works.
 The Trent and Mersey Canal runs through, while green spaces like Trentham Gardens and nearby moorland of the Staffordshire Moorlands add natural beauty.
 The district’s landscape is a mix of industrial heritage, waterways, and surrounding countryside.

-The administrative boundary of Stoke-on-Trent can be viewed on OpenStreetMap: District Boundary of Stoke-on-Trent.
+The administrative boundary of Stoke-on-Trent can also be viewed on OpenStreetMap: District Boundary of Stoke-on-Trent.

 Key Facts about Stoke-on-Trent